Ahchay/Defenderoids.ngp/readme.txt

 -	Sprites
 -	Asteroids

-They each have their own co-ordinate systems, so I need something that translates each to the overall game co-ord system (which i haven't really decided on yet)

-Everything has to be knocked down to a unified co-ordinate system
+They each have their own co-ordinate systems, everything has to be knocked down to a unified co-ordinate system

-Game Co-ordintate:
+Game Co-ordinate:
     Unit: u16
     Width: 65535
     Height: 65535